JukMR/cpp_conan_mock_example/README.md

 This is a simple project I created to test conan and ort.

+# Requirements:
-Conan version used is 1.59.0
+Conan version 1.59.0

 # Build